Benohene/pb_majestic_cloding/README.md

 6. Within your IDE Terminal, enter the following command to clone my repository:
    - Use the command: "git clone https://github.com/Benohene/pb_majestic_cloding.git"
 7. Hit Enter to initiate the creation of your local clone.
-   Alternatively, if you're using Gitpod, you can simply click below to generate your own workspace with this repository.
+   Alternatively, if you're using Gitpod, you can simply click below to generate your workspace with this repository.

 Please keep in mind that to directly open the project in Gitpod, you must have the browser extension installed.
 You can find a tutorial on how to install it here.